t-o-m-r/Echinocoder/README.md

   * Embeddings of real [symmetric product spaces](https://en.wikipedia.org/wiki/Symmetric_product_(topology)), $SP^n(\mathbb R^k)$.
 These are continuous bijective mappings of multisets of size $n$ containing vectors in $\mathbb{R}^k$ into $\mathbb R^k$ for some $k$.

-  * Embeddings of $\mathbb R^k$ in which $\vec x\in\mathbb R^n$ is identified with $-\vec x$.
+  * Embeddings of $\mathbb R^k$ in which $\vec x\in\mathbb R^k$ is identified with $-\vec x$.
 I am not sure what these are really supposed to be called.
 This libarary currently calls them [real projective spaces](https://en.wikipedia.org/wiki/Real_projective_space) but that might be an abuse of terminology.

-Most embedders work only reals or real vectors and generate only real embeddings as that's the whole purpose of the libarary.
+Most embedders work only reals inputs and generate only real embeddings as that's the whole purpose of the libarary.
 However, some embedders will accept complex numbers as inputs and can generate complex numbers as outputs.
 Where this is the case it is not always documented.
-Some of the embedders which can process complex inputs and outputs are nonetheless used (in Complex mode) as steps in the implementation of other embedders.
+Some of the embedders which can process complex inputs and outputs are nonetheless used (in complex mode) as steps in the implementation of other embedders.
 The capacity for some embedders to process complex numbers such routines should be considered private (unexposed) even if technically visible.
 This is to allow interface standardisation.

 ## $SP^n(\mathbb R^k)$ -- i.e. multiset embedders:

+All these are (or should be) instances of (MultisetEmbedder)[MultisetEmbedder.py].

 * The [Simplicial Complex](https://en.wikipedia.org/wiki/Simplicial_complex) embedder works for any $n$ and $m$ and embeds into $2 n m+1$ reals. ([embedder source](C0HomDeg1_simplicialComplex_embedder_1_for_array_of_reals_as_multiset.py))
 * [This algorithm](C0HomDeg1_conjectured_dotting_embedder_for_array_of_reals_as_multiset.py) based on the [dotting encoder](C0HomDeg1_dotting_encoder_for_array_of_reals_as_multiset.py) is CONJECTURED (but not proved) to be an embedder.
 It has $ORDER(n,k) = O(n k \log n)$. ([embedder source](C0HomDeg1_conjectured_dotting_embedder_for_array_of_reals_as_multiset.py)).